Devandra21/Posts_recommendation_Revidely/README.md

 8) Negative weight is assigned to timespent as accordinf to data timespend shows the amount of time spent by people and if amount of time spent on a post is less the users can see more posts ,so negative weight is assigned.
 9) If a link is present in a post and if it is opened or not contributes very less to recommend a post so least weight is given to it.

-Finally Posts are predicted using the user-user similarity.
+Finally Posts are predicted using the user-user similarity and using cosine function.

 The Sheet Raw_data has all the data.
 The Sheet Predicted_output has all the user ids with there predicted output.